renedeanda/tech.viet/scripts/google-scripts/readme.md

 ## Introduction

-Script to automaticly push the content of a form into github
+Script to automatically push the content of a form into github

-## Instalation
+## Installation

 ### Requirements

 To use you need to have

-- a github project with a branch call `gform`
+- a github project with a branch called `gform`
-- a Personal Access Token with scope repo for github - you can created via [https://github.com/settings/tokens](https://github.com/settings/tokens)
+- a Personal Access Token with scope repo for github - you can create via [https://github.com/settings/tokens](https://github.com/settings/tokens)

 ### Step 1: create form

-Create a google form and a Spreadsheet associated to it with all the question needed
+Create a google form and a Spreadsheet associated to it with all the questions needed

 ### Step 2: associate a Google Script to your form